Gizra/og/docs/access.md

   fires the event listener that modules can hook into the provide additional default roles.
 - `\Drupal\og\EventSubscriber\OgEventSubscriber::provideDefaultRoles()`: OG's
-  own implementation of the event listener, which provides the `administrator` role.
+  own implementation of the event listener, which provides the default `administrator` role.